apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

   (Just look at all the [connectors](https://trino.io/docs/current/connector.html) that Trino implements.)
   And not every system offers this option.

-ADBC combines the latter two solutions under one API.
+ADBC combines the advantages of the latter two solutions under one API.
 In other words, ADBC provides a set of API definitions that client applications code to.
 These API definitions are Arrow based.
+The application then links to or loads drivers for the actual database, that implement the API definitions.
-If the database is Arrow-native, that means the driver can pass the data through without conversion.
+If the database is Arrow-native, the driver can just pass the data through without conversion.
 Otherwise, the driver converts the data to Arrow format first.

 <figure style="text-align: center;">